Saynka/basic-api-server/README.md

 #### `.env` requirements (where applicable)

-i.e.
+- eslint
+- express
+- jest
+- method-override
+- supertest

-- `PORT` - Port Number
+- `PORT` - 3000
 - `MONGODB_URI` - URL to the running mongo instance/db

 #### How to initialize/run your application (where applicable)

+- `npm init -y`
-- e.g. `npm start`
+- `npm start`

 #### How to use your library (where applicable)

 #### Tests

-- How do you run tests?
+- npm test
 - Any tests of note?
 - Describe any tests that you did not complete, skipped, etc